 According to Greta Anderson at Inside Higher Ed:

-“The NCAA has long drawn a line between collegiate and professional sports by upholding its definition of amateurism and disallowing payment to athletes, other than in the form of colleges paying for the full cost of attendance or providing other types of scholarships.
+Thirdly, the NCAA has long drawn a line between collegiate and professional sports by upholding its definition of amateurism and disallowing payment to athletes, other than in the form of colleges paying for the full cost of attendance or providing other types of scholarships.
 But the association began to ease its opposition and created a working group in May to explore how it could adjust bylaws to allow athletes to be compensated while maintaining “its belief that student-athletes are students first.”

-It will be very interesting to see how the effects of this legislature will factor into the landscape of college athletics, as well as high school recruiting.
+In conclusion, it will be very interesting to see how the effects of this legislature will factor into the landscape of college athletics, as well as high school recruiting.
 The college game as we know it more than likely will never be the same, and disruption in amateur athletics is upon us.